 - Government of India’s policy and regulation concerning the product.

 - Experience with similar importers or customs clearance agents while importing similar products.

 - Price at which the product will be viable for sale in India.

 - Terms of credit provided by the seller.

-- Licenses and registration required for import and sale of product in India.
+- Licenses and registration are required to import and sell products in India.

 Seller Due Diligence

-Once you have decided on the product and a list of sellers from whom the product can be purchased, you can begin performing a seller due diligence.
-Information about the seller can be collected from sources like Chamber of Commerce, Export Promotion Councils, Banks and publications.
-The following is a list of sources for information about foreign sellers through which a seller due diligence can be conducted:
+Once you have decided on the product and a list of sellers from whom the product can be purchased, you can begin performing seller due diligence.
+Information about the seller can be collected from sources like the Chamber of Commerce, Export Promotion Councils, Banks, and publications.
+The following is a list of references for information about foreign sellers through which seller due diligence can be conducted:

 - Export Promotion Councils